djcustard/KeyBoi/README.md

 + _When finished, run codeline 102 to free the synth and end the signal processing._

 ```
-### KeyBoi invites the manipulation and interpretation of the code so if you end up creating a new version, please upload it to this repository as it is public.
+ KeyBoi invites the manipulation and interpretation of the code so if you end up creating a new version, please upload it to this repository as it is public.
 I am excited to see how people change the system.

+ Controls:

+ J = Lowest Pitch
+ K = Low-Med Pitch
+ L = Hi-Med Pitch
+ ; = High Pitch

+ Stutter Delay:

+ R = Slow Build to Slow Pulse
+ T = Medium Build
+ Y = Fast Build (_Burst!_)

+ Pitch Shift:

+ 1 = Fast Increase and Slow Slide

+ LFO Modulation:

+ Mouse X-Axis = Increase in Modulation of up to 500Hz (_Oscillation Audible_)
+ Mouse Y-Axis = Increase in Modulation of up to 500Hz (_Oscillation Audible_)

 ```diff
 - ## _Troubleshoot Guide:_